At a glance

 For example: Consider a factory that sends its products via weekly container shipments.
 In the event of a total loss, where production ceases completely, it will have no need to incur weekly freight costs, as it has no products to ship.
 However, in the event of a partial loss, where production has reduced but not ceased, it is likely the same number of weekly container shipments will be needed, even if not every container can be filled.
 In such scenarios, if freight costs remain fixed, they should not be classified as a UWE.

-How to calculate gross profit sums insured
+Calculating gross profit sums insured

-To start using the BI Calculator today, or for more information on anything discussed in this article, please speak to your local Zurich contact.
+For more information on anything discussed in this article, please speak to your local Zurich contact.